AvivBeery/RHCA-K8S-WORKSHOP-EXAM/part1/part 1.md

 e.
 Use the right labels
 kubectl expose pod messaging --name=messaging-service --port 6379

-Create a service messaging-service to expose the messaging application within the cluster on port 6379.
+6.Create a service messaging-service to expose the messaging application within the cluster on port 6379.
 a.
 Service: messaging-service
 b.
 Port: 6379